 Ok, when you first hear about the superstition of stepping in dog poop, it might not sound so appealing, until you begin to understand the reason for it.

-In France, étape dans le caca de chien, or stepping in dog poop, is good luck if it’s with your left foot.
+In France, étape dans le caca de chien, or stepping in dog poop, is good luck in French if it’s with your left foot.
 As you’ll soon see, the left side is typically associated with bad luck.
 Stepping in dog pool with your left foot symbolizes shunning the bad side of you.
 Just be careful not to step in it with your right foot…

 2. Toucher du bois – knock on wood